Yandex Cloud

 3. Click for the backup you need and click Restore cluster.

-4. Change the settings of the new cluster if required.
+4. Update the new cluster settings, if required.
 You can select a folder for the new cluster from the Folder list.

 5. Click Restore cluster.

-Managed Service for ClickHouse® will launch the operation to create a cluster from the backup.
+Managed Service for ClickHouse® will initiate the process of creating a new cluster from the backup.

 To restore a cluster from a backup:

-1. View a description of the CLI restore ClickHouse® cluster command:
+1. See the description of the CLI command for restoring a ClickHouse® cluster:

 yc managed-clickhouse cluster restore --help

-2. Getting a list of available ClickHouse® cluster backups:
+2. Get a list of available ClickHouse® cluster backups:

 yc managed-clickhouse backup list